 The free energy profiles at the PM6 level are shown in Fig. 2.
 Since in the US simulations the QM region had no water molecules included, the uncertainty of the free energy profile is very small.
-The free energy profile shows a shallow well at $d{CN}=4.54\,\text{Å}$ for the reactant but a deep well at $d{CN}=1.66\,\text{Å}$ for the product.
-The barrier for the forward reaction is 3.41 kcal/mol, and the reaction free energy is 4.17 kcal/mol.
-By including two water molecules into the QM region, the free energy profile shows only small difference from that with a solvent-free QM region.
-The locations of the reactant and the product are nearly unchanged, with the new locations being $d{CN}=4.52\,\text{Å}$ and $d{CN}=1.66\,\text{Å}$ for the reactant and the product, respectively.
-The barrier for the forward reaction becomes 3.50 kcal/mol, and the reaction free energy is 4.32 kcal/mol.
-The result with two water molecules in the QM region has converged by comparing it with those adding more water molecules into the QM region.
-The results indicate that under the PM6 level of theory, the solvent molecules play a role as an electrostatic perturber to the NCO molecule that weakly tunes the reaction.
+The free energy profile shows a shallow well at $d{CN} = 4.54$ Å for the reactant but a deep well at $d{CN} = 1.66$ Å for the product.
+The barrier for the forward reaction is 3.4 kcal/mol, and the reaction free energy is 4.2 kcal/mol.
+By including two water molecules into the QM region, the free energy profile shows only small difference from that with a solventfree QM region.
+The locations of the reactant and the product are nearly unchanged, with the new locations being $d{CN} = 4.52$ Å and $d{CN} = 1.66$ Å for the reactant and the product, respectively.
+The barrier for the forward reaction becomes 3.5 kcal/mol, and the reaction free energy is 4.3 kcal/mol.
+The PM6 free energy profile with two water molecules in the QM region has already reached convergence by comparing it with those enveloping more water molecules into the QM region.
+The results indicate that under the PM6 level of theory, the solvent molecules play a role as an electrostatic perturbator to the NCO molecule that only weakly tunes the reaction.
+As shown in Fig. S1, the magnitude of charge transferred from the solute molecule to the solvent is smaller than 0.1e, even when the C-N bond has formed.